 When you straddle something, you're sitting on it with one leg on each side — like straddling a horse or a fence.

-Unless you're using an old-fashioned side saddle, you straddle a horse when you ride it.
+Unless you're using an old-fashioned side-saddle, you straddle a horse when you ride it.
 Gymnasts learn how to straddle the parallel bars, basically doing the splits on them.
-But if someone says you're "straddling the fence", it means you're doing a different kind of splits: you're not taking a side and refusing to commit.
+But if someone says you're "straddling the fence," it means you're doing a different kind of split: you're not taking a side and refusing to commit.
 In finance, straddling means you want to leave your options open to buy or sell.